-The amounts below are paid out as a fixed allowance, unless agreed with the employee participation body that the allowance is to be paid - up to the maximum of the amounts below - on the basis of declaration or that certain allowances are to be compensated in kind (in whole or in part).
-The amounts are indexed annually on 1 March by the average percentage of the Consumer Price Index (hotels, cafés, restaurants) of the CBS ('Jaarmutatie CPI afgeleid') from January to December of the previous year, up to the maximum of the exemptions specified in the 'Handboek Loonheffingen' published by the tax authorities.
+The amounts below are paid out as a fixed allowance - irrespective of the scope of the contract of employment -, unless agreed with the employee participation body that the allowance is to be paid - up to the maximum of the amounts below - on the basis of declaration or that certain allowances are to be compensated in kind (in whole or in part).
+The amounts are indexed annually on 1 August by the average percentage of the Consumer Price Index (hotels, cafés, restaurants) of the CBS ('Jaarmutatie CPI afgeleid') from January to December of the previous year, up to the maximum of the exemptions specified in the 'Handboek Loonheffingen' published by the tax authorities.

-Article 1 Explanation accommodation expenses for the Netherlands and Dutch-speaking Belgium Breakfast allowance:
+Article 1 Explanation accommodation expenses for the Netherlands and Dutch-speaking Belgium

+Breakfast allowance: